e-gov/kem-inspire/doc/cdda/README.md

     </wfs:member>
 </wfs:FeatureCollection>
 ```

-This request is based on a sample dataset available from [here](sample.sql)

 ## Packaging of Type1 and Type2
 We'll need to take some extra steps in order to make the GeoServer based WFS